1963–64 Gillingham F.C. season

 During the 1963–64 English football season, Gillingham F.C. competed in the Football League Fourth Division, the fourth tier of the English football league system.
 It was the 32nd season in which Gillingham competed in the Football League, and the 14th since the club was voted back into the league in 1950.
 Gillingham were undefeated in their first 13 games, the longest such run from the start of the season by any team in the Football League, and by the end of September were top of the league table, where they remained for much of the season, although some fans were unhappy with the team's defensive style of play.

-In April, the postponement of several games allowed other teams to overtake Gillingham and push them out of the promotion places, but they moved back up the table as they played the re-scheduled games.
+In April, the postponement of several games allowed other teams to overtake Gillingham and push them out of the promotion places, but they moved back up the table as they played the rescheduled games.
 Going into of the final match of the season, Gillingham were two points behind first-placed Carlisle United, who had already played their last game, meaning that a Gillingham victory would leave the two teams on the same points and the championship would be decided on goal average.
 Gillingham won their final game and won the Fourth Division championship as their goal average was fractionally better than Carlisle's.
 It was the club's first Football League divisional championship; Gillingham would not win another until 2013.

 Gillingham also competed in two knock-out competitions.
 The team were eliminated in the first round of the FA Cup but reached the fourth round of the Football League Cup, a feat which the club would not repeat until the 1990s.
 The team played 52 competitive matches, winning 26, drawing 15 and losing 11.
 Brian Gibbs was the club's top goalscorer with 17 goals in Fourth Division matches and 18 in all competitions.
 Mike Burgess and John Simpson made the most appearances; both played in every game of the season.
 The highest attendance recorded at the club's home ground, Priestfield Stadium, was 17,421 for a game against Carlisle on 9 October 1963.